Allie Millington

 In 2013, Denise changed gears and opened her own design shop with a focus on illustration and creative graphic design.
 She also began pursuing another passion—writing and illustrating for children.
 She joined the Society of Children’s Book Writers and Illustrators and now serves as the Illustrator Coordinator for the Louisiana/Mississippi Region of SCBWI.

-With a few picture books already under her belt, her debut MG story is now out on submission.
+Denise has a special story book coming out with Watkins Publishing’s imprint, Moon & Bird.
+And with a few other picture books already under her belt, her debut MG story is now on submission.
 You can check her out here: https://www.denisegallagher.com/

 DeniseGallagher Author MD